skitlabs/bayeux-client/README.md

 ```

 ### Logging
-If you want to log all out- and incoming messages, wrap the `Transport` in the included `TransportLogging`-decorator.
+If you want to log all outgoing and incoming messages, wrap the `Transport` in the included `TransportLogging`-decorator.

 ```php
 <?php declare(strict_types=1);